-You could be charged with failure to appear if you do not go to court or pay your fine after receiving a traffic ticket in California.
+You could face failure to appear charges if you do not go to court or pay your fine after receiving a traffic ticket in California.
 In this situation, you could face criminal charges.
 You could also have a bench warrant issued in your name.
 Fortunately, you may be able to clear your warrant.

 Use this article to find out how to clear a failure to appear charge in California.
-Review your legal options to resolve this situation with the Simmrin Law Group.
-Go over the steps you may need to take by calling us at (310) 997-4688.
+Alternatively, you can review your legal options to resolve this situation with a criminal defense attorney near you.
+A lawyer can navigate this process on your behalf and pursue a positive outcome in your case.

 Reasons to Clear a Failure to Appear

-If you fail to appear in court after you are issued a traffic ticket, it may have serious repercussions for you in the state of California.
-You may in fact be charged with a criminal act under Vehicle Code 40508a.
-This charge may be considered a misdemeanor, even if your initial ticket was for an infraction.
+If you fail to appear in court after receiving a traffic ticket, it may have serious repercussions for you in California.
+You may face criminal charges under Vehicle Code 40508a.
+This charge will likely be a misdemeanor, even if your initial ticket was for an infraction.
 In this way, failing to pay the ticket or appear in court significantly increases the seriousness of the initial violation.

 The judge presiding over your case could also issue a warrant for your arrest.
-This warrant will be called a “bench warrant.”
+This warrant is a “bench warrant.”
 Bench warrants do not expire or go away over time.
 The warrant remains on your record until you clear it.
 This could be months or even years later if you do not take action to remedy the situation and the police do not stop you sooner.

-A law enforcement officer could arrest you at any time for such a warrant.
-Once you are arrested, the officer could bring you to court and before a judge.
+A law enforcement officer could arrest you anytime for such a warrant.
+Once they arrest you, the officer could bring you to court and before a judge.
 For this reason, you may want to focus on clearing a bench warrant for failure to appear as quickly as possible.
 You do not want to face arrest, especially at an inopportune time.
 When you address the issue yourself, you can work based on your own timeline.

-In order to clear a bench warrant for failure to appear, you should contact a traffic violations lawyer in Los Angeles.
+To clear a bench warrant for failure to appear, you should contact a traffic violations lawyer in Los Angeles.
 In some situations, a lawyer may be able to go to court and clear the warrant on your behalf.
 Criminal defense attorneys who often handle traffic violations in your area are likely familiar with the judges and court staff.
 They know how to navigate these cases, resolve the initial citation, and deal with the warrant.

-However, you should be aware that you may have to go to court yourself, especially if you are facing severe charges.
+However, you should be aware that you may have to go to court yourself, especially if you face severe charges.
 A lawyer may be able to look over your case to determine if you can avoid a visit to the courtroom or not.
 If you must make a court appearance, your attorney will be there to represent you.
 They will tell you what to expect and walk through the process by your side.

 Keep in mind that you cannot simply wait for a bench warrant to expire.
-These warrants remain on your record until they are cleared.
+These warrants remain on your record until you clear them with the court.
 Focus on taking immediate action to clear a bench warrant here in California.
 You should connect with a criminal defense attorney to start this process.
 This is a better option than possibly getting arrested based on a bench warrant.

 - Fines of up to $1,000